drupalsocialinitiative/social_auth_gitlab/README.txt

 INTRODUCTION
 ------------

-Social Auth Gitlab Module is a Gitlab Authentication integration for Drupal.
+Social Auth GitLab is a GitLab authentication integration for Drupal.

 REQUIREMENTS